Henry Francis PELHAM (1846–1907)

 See the Oxford Dictionary of National Biography for more on Henry Francis Pelham, historian and President of Trinity College, Oxford

-Henry Francis Pelham was born on 19 September 1846 at Bergh Apton in Norfolk, the eldest son of John Thomas Pelham (who in turn was the son of the Second Earl of Chichester) and Henrietta Tatton (daughter of Thomas William Tatton of Wythenshawe Hall, Cheshire).
+Henry Francis Pelham was born at Bergh Apton in Norfolk on 19 September 1846.
+He was the eldest son of John Thomas Pelham (who in turn was the son of the Second Earl of Chichester) and Henrietta Tatton (daughter of Thomas William Tatton of Wythenshawe Hall, Cheshire).

 At the time Henry was born his father was Rector of Bergh Apton, and the 1851 census shows the family living at the Rectory House there with six servants.
 Henry, then aged four, already had two younger brothers: John Barrington Pelham (3) and Sidney Pelham (1).
 His next two siblings were born in Hampstead: Fanny in 1853, and Herbert near the beginning of 1855.